strangerism/SEALs/README.md

 CLI allows you to create named configs projects from templates.
 These projects or mod, will be empty and require the compilation of the **group list** inside.
 Such compilation can be done manually or automatically through CLI geneneration functions.

-1) install a template module in MO2
+1) install a template module in MO2.

 ![template_inst](doc/images/template_inst.png)

-2) rename the template mod in MO2 with a name of your choice, e.g. `SEALs Configs - ATHI Guns`
+2) rename the template mod in MO2 with a name of your choice, e.g. `SEALs Configs - ATHI Guns`.

 ![template_athi](doc/images/template_athi.png)

-3) open the renamed mod folder in explorer
+3) open the renamed mod folder in explorer.

 ![template_ini](doc/images/template_ini.png)

-4) open the `template.ini` inside and edit the properties within
+4) open the `template.ini` inside and edit the properties within.

 	`sealid`: it's the id of the group list in this config module

 	`sealmcm`: it's the tab name in the MCM menu for this module

+	`sealmcm_desc`: it's the hint displayed when hovering over the seal option in mcm

 	`sealcaption`: it's the seal's caption that will appear in the item detail's tooltip